Bank holidays and Christmas

 Your employer can also make you take your leave on bank holidays or at Christmas.
 For example, the business might shut for these days.

-Remember bank holidays might be included in your paid holiday entitlement – you can check in your written statement.
+Remember bank holidays might be included in your paid holiday entitlement – you can check in your written terms of employment.

 See which days are bank holidays on GOV.UK.

 If your employer changes when they open or close